Liberatys/Sento/README.md

 ## Features

- * Install from brew
- * Configure shell and environement
- * Install programming languages
- * Install and setup databases
+    * Everything you can implement in ruby
- * Install extensions for visual studio code
+    * A framework for additional plugins
- * Easy to self implement plugin system in order to adjust the application to your needs.
+    *

 ## Progress

 * Functional plugin framework, that allows drop in plugins for your need
+* First working plugins
+  * Brew
+  * VSCode
+  * Choco

 ## Versioning
 This project is using semantic versioning.